cmhollins2022/Fundamentals/Intro-into-Programming.md

 * Making your program have variability, allowing it to change based on different conditions.

 ## How do we Manipulate Variables?
+When variablaes are defined, the computer creates a little space in memory that stores your variable name and its contents.

+Blank variable names can be useful when...
+* You eventually want to store information in the variable.
+* You will use it to store user input.

+Trying to reference a blank variable will result in a NullPointerException
 ## What are Conditional Statements?
 ## What are Array’s?
 ## What are Loops?